drei01/pricing-saas/content/blog/stripe-login.md

 ---
 title: "Stripe login"
 date: 2023-01-09T17:24:15+01:00
-description: "What is Stripe, how do I login and how much does it cost?"
+description: "One of the key features of Stripe is the ability for customers to login to their Stripe account to manage their business.
+We'll cover how to login to Stripe, how to accept ACH payments with Stripe, and how to use Stripe's pricing to compare it to other credit card processors."
 draft: false
 tags: ["stripe"]
 ---